Kevyn0304/Clothes-To-Weather-Graph/README.md

 ### Future Ideas
 * Graph will be displayed on Smart Mirror (if i ever build it)
 * and/or make a basic android app and replace current weather widget with my own widget

+Sergio Peterson will hopefully help because he knows how to do data stuff.
+I will be in charge of managing since this is my project. idk ill add more as ideas come lmao hopefully this will be the project i finally finish